 All awardees received a plaque of recognition and cash awards from the Regional Nutrition Committee and National Nutrition Council.

-Ms. Rhodora G. Maestre, Nutrition Program Coordinator of NNC-Region 02 expressed her warmest congratulations to all outstanding individuals and LGUs for the exemplary performance they have done in improving the nutritional status of their constituents.
+Ms. Rhodora G. Maestre, Nutrition Program Coordinator of NNC-Region 02, in her thanksgiving and congratulatory message before the start of the awarding ceremony, expressed her warmest congratulations to all outstanding individuals and LGUs for the exemplary performance they have done in improving the nutritional status of their constituents.

 Ms. Charlotte M. Aggabao, Local Government Operations Officer IV of DILG-Region 02 spearheaded the Regional Nutrition Evaluation.
 Members of the evaluation team also include Ms. Delia de Guzman, Nutritionist-Dietitian III of DSWD-Region 02, Ms. Nenita Yabis, Agriculturist II of DA-BFAR Region 02, Ms. Rhodora G. Maestre, Nutrition Program Coordinator of DOH-NNC Region 02, Ms. Ma.
 Gisela M. Lonzaga, Nutrition Officer III of DOH-NNC Region 02, and Ms. Arrian Nika C. Dumaliang, Nutrition Officer I of DOH-NNC Region 02.